What is 'domicide,' and why has war in Gaza brought new attention to the term?

 More than half of all buildings in Gaza have been damaged or destroyed as of Feb.
 2, according to analysis of satellite imagery by a team of researchers at Oregon State University and the City University of New York.
 In northern Gaza, the most populous area of the territory before the war, as much as 82.9% of all buildings were damaged or destroyed.

 Israel's military says its strikes in response to Oct.
 7 — when Hamas militants attacked Israel and killed 1,200 people — are targeted at military infrastructure and combatants.
-Israel's military did not immediately respond to a request for comment, but it has previously accused Hamas of deliberately embedding militants among civilian buildings and in densely populated areas.
+Israeli officials have previously accused Hamas of deliberately embedding militants among civilian buildings and in densely populated areas.
+The military declined NPR's request for comment on this story.

 As fighting has advanced south, more than half of Gaza's population has been forced into Rafah, the territory's southernmost major city, U.N. officials say.
 Apartments and houses that once held a single family now sleep more than 100 people, families in Gaza tell NPR.
 U.N.-operated shelters are at four or more times their capacity, its agency in Gaza says.
 Those with nowhere else to turn now live in tents.